 Thank You to our Supporters

-Sources of grants and support received by CAPA (including in-kind support) in the last two years include: University of British Columbia, University of Alberta, University of Calgary, Dalhousie University, Arthritis Alliance of Canada, The Arthritis Society, CADTH, Canadian Rheumatology Association, AbbVie Corporation, Alcimed, Johnson & Johnson, SmithSolve LLC, UCB Canada, The Hospital for Sick Kids and The Children’s Hospital of Eastern Ontario.
+We are attempting to diversify our funding sources.
+Support received by CAPA (including in-kind support) in the last two years include: Government of Canada, Health Canada, University of Alberta, University of British Columbia, University of Calgary, Dalhousie University, University of Manitoba, Arthritis Alliance of Canada, ACE Planning and Consulting, The Arthritis Society, CADTH, CAPDM, Canadian Rheumatology Association, CORECOM, The Brooks Group, The Canadian Pain Society, AbbVie Corporation, Alcimed, Johnson & Johnson, SmithSolve LLC, UCB Canada, The Hospital for Sick Kids, The Children’s Hospital of Eastern Ontario and V3Media.

 When you live with arthritis,